rpede/MobileProgramming24/_working_with_data/jokes.md

 Replace `pixel-art` with your preferred style.

-SVG is nice format since it looks crisp no matter the size.
+SVG is a nice format since it looks crisp no matter the size.
 However Flutter out-of-the-box doesn't easily allow you to draw SVGs.
 But that can easily be fixed just by adding another package.